 Confirmation of whether the capacity auction resource has passed or failed the capacity auction capacity test in accordance with the parameters detailed in Table 5-2

 If the capacity market participant does not notify the IESO of their completed capacity auction capacity test by the deadline stated above, the capacity auction resource will be deemed to have delivered zero MW which will result in a failure of the capacity auction capacity test.

+PAF Delivered MW

+If a capacity auction resource fails the capacity auction capacity test, using the performance results as calculated pursuant to Table 5-2, the IESO will determine a PAF Delivered MW value.
+The PAF Delivered MW will be used in determining the performance adjustment factor pursuant to section 3.3.2 of this market manual.

+For an hourly demand response resource, the PAF Delivered MW is the four-hour average reduction in withdrawal of energy in the capacity auction capacity test.
+If the PAF Delivered MW value is greater than 90% of the hourly demand response resource’s cleared ICAP, then the PAF Delivered MW will be equal to 90% of the cleared ICAP.

+For a capacity generation resource or capacity storage resource, the PAF Delivered MW is the four-hour average injection of energy in the capacity auction capacity test.
+If the PAF Delivered MW value is greater than 95% of the capacity auction resource’s cleared ICAP, then the PAF Delivered MW will be equal to 95% of the cleared ICAP.

+For a capacity dispatchable load resource, the PAF Delivered MW is the average reduction in withdrawal of energy in a dispatch interval, calculated over the three consecutive dispatch intervals of the capacity auction capacity test.
+If the PAF Delivered MW value is greater than 95% of the capacity auction resource’s cleared ICAP, then the PAF Delivered MW will be equal to 95% of the cleared ICAP.

 Allowable Exceptions

 The IESO will, where the circumstances permit, schedule an additional testing window if a capacity auction resource is unable to complete the capacity auction capacity test during the entirety of the first testing window in the following circumstances: